Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PaloAltoPlaybooks/PaloAlto-PAN-OS-BlockURL-EntityTrigger/readme.md

  i) capture the action taken on URL address to display on consolidated adaptive card

- ii) check if SOC choosed Block URL and no address object is present for that URL
+ ii) check if SOC chooses Block URL and no address object is present for that URL

 if SOC chooses Block URL and no address object is present for that URL